Angel of Mons 200

 Entry Fee: €5

-Optional ACP or Audax Ireland Medals €7
+Optional ACP or Audax Ireland Medals €7, available to purchase on Eventmaster.

 Entry via Eventmaster only.
 Entries close 1st January 2025.
 There will be a limit of 30 Riders.